 It started as the idea of a 3D zine.
-A cereal box whose container would provide insightful litterature rather than commercial propaganda on the breakfast table in early morning.
-Its only 6 faces would of course limit the lenght of the content in total, but it's visibility/usefullness as a breakfast tool would expose it more than any booklet zine.
+A cereal box whose container would provide insightful literature rather than commercial propaganda on the breakfast table in the early morning.
+Its 6 faces would of course limit the length of the content, but its visibility/usefulness as a breakfast tool would expose it more than any booklet zine.

-The artists I contacted as sources of lyrical material to be published were poets, and their style and themes of work were less on the bright side of things, more on disgust, death, violence and urban losses.
-As I wanted to create an cereal recipe inside it that would portray the writtings in aromas, textures and ingredients, it had to be repulsive, but still delicious.
+The artists I contacted as sources of lyrical material to be published were poets, and their style and themes of work were less on the bright side of things, more on disgust, death, violence, and urban losses.
+As I wanted to create a cereal recipe inside it that would portray the writings in aromas, textures, and ingredients, it had to be repulsive, but still delicious.
 Insects were the answer to this problematic.

 Insects are now in fashion for a new sustainable way of eating.
 With five time for protein input than beef for an equal product weight and faster and less expensive prodution, crickets farms are booming this year everywhere in the Québec province.
 I wrote to the new company Naak, the cricket-flour protein bar for athletes and went to the Insecto farm, in Hochelaga/Centre-Sud neighbourhood for advices and material.

 Ethical discussions took place with the use of these small insects: Animal rights, MAPAQ rules, the right to sell the cereal boxes.